tuukkamattlar/next-website-flou/content/flou.md

     planning and risk management.
 Our work highlights a holistic understanding of the transport system, encompassing all modes of mobility.
 For us, technology is a tool, not an objective.
-The scope of our projects varies wildly according to client needs, from congestion to cyber security.
+The scope of our projects varies wildly according to client needs, from traffic congestion to cyber security.

     We are chosen as a partner because of our holistic perspective, computational expertise and enthusiastic nature.
 Our working methods emphasize innovation, engagement and inclusiveness of different stakeholders.